 Normal urine color ranges from pale yellow to deep amber — the result of a pigment called urochrome and how diluted or concentrated the urine is.

-Pigments and other compounds in certain foods and medications may change your urine color.
-Beets, berries and fava beans are among the foods most likely to affect urine color.
-Many over-the-counter and prescription medications give urine vivid tones, such as raspberry red, lemon yellow or greenish blue.
+Pigments and other compounds in certain foods and medications can change your urine color.
+Beets, berries and fava beans are among the foods most likely to affect the color.
+Many over-the-counter and prescription medications give urine vivid tones, such as red, yellow or greenish blue.

 An unusual urine color can be a sign of disease.
 For instance, deep red to brown urine is an identifying characteristic of porphyria, a rare, inherited disorder of red blood cells.